DataDog/ansible-datadog/README.md

 ansible-galaxy install datadog.datadog
 ```

-To deploy the Datadog Agent on hosts, add the Datadog role and your API key to your playbook :
+To deploy the Datadog Agent on hosts, add the Datadog role and your API key to your playbook:

 ```text
 - hosts: servers